lgjohnson/DouglasAdams/README.md

 # DouglasAdams
 Text Mining the HitchHiker's Guide "Trilogy."
+Follows the analyses outlined in **Text Mining in R** by Silge & Robinson.
 A work in progress.